amendelson/usc-data-2020/week12/README.md

 **4. Change the colors**

-To do this, close the attribute table and call up Properties>Style for the CA_counties_medicare layer.
+To do this, close the attribute table and call up Properties>Style [also called Symbology] for the CA_counties_medicare layer.
 Select Graduated from the dropdown menu at top, which is the option to color data according to values of a continuous variable.
 Select 5 under Classes, and then New color ramp... under Color ramp.
 While QGIS has many available color ramps, we will use this opportunity to call in a ColorBrewer sequential color scheme.

 At the dialog box select [ColorBrewer](http://colorbrewer2.org/) and then Reds, and then click OK: